Kunal Singh (actor, born 1955): Life

 Kunal was born in a 1955 in a Yadav family.
 His father Buddhadev Singh was a senior Congress leader.
 He has remarkable resemblance with the bollywood actor Jeetendra.
-In his childhood he was asked to read out from the script of a play named Jantantra Zindabad, for his bad performance in the auditon the director complemented that "acting is not his cup of tea".
+In his childhood he was asked to read out from the script of a play named Jantantra Zindabad, for his bad performance in the audition the director complemented that "acting is not his cup of tea".
 After this incident he decided to become an actor.
 He is married to Bengali actress Arati Bhattacharya.

-Acting Career
+Acting career

 He made his acting debut with the Hindi film Kal Hamara Hai (1980) directed by Girish Ranjan.
 He played the role of a Tonga Drive in that film.
 It did a good business in the theatres of Uttar Pradesh and Bihar.
 After this film he started getting many offers for Bhojpuri films.
 His first major success in Bhojpuri was Dharti Maiyaa (1981), in which he played the role of a wayward youth.
 His biggest hit Ganga Kinare Mora Gaon was released 1983.
 In a theatre of Varanasi it ran for 16 months.
 His Ram Jaisan Bhaiyaa Hamar ran for 50 days in Kishanganj and broke the record held by Ram Teri Ganga Maili In 2007, he acted with Amitabh Bachchan and Mithun Chakraborty in the Bhojpuri film Gangotri.
 His first film in 2022 was Aashiqui starring Khesari Lal Yadav and Amrapali Dubey.